Leagas/flash_cards/README.md

 # todo

+Add sub-topic optional values
+Add submit function to services for adding a card
 Add a duplicate check e.g. rowhash column for cards

 Think of some sort of random sort prio. e.g SET last selected/least known